-- A study of fish markets in California – found that 67% of all species tested had microfibers in them.
+- A study of fish markets in California found that 67% of all species tested had microfibers inside of them.

 - At least 6.8 billion microfibers flow into New York City’s harbor every single day.

-- Top-load washers cause up to 170% more shedding than front load – and create more microscopic fibers that escape filtration systems.
+- Top-load washers cause up to 170% more shedding than front loaders – and create more microscopic fibers that escape filtration systems.

 Tier 1: Global Goodness

 - Avoid purchasing synthetic clothing.
-Nylon, rayon, polyester, spandex, acrylic, and acetate are all types of synthetic fabric.
+Nylon, rayon, polyester, spandex, acrylic and acetate are all types of synthetic fabrics.

 - Wash synthetic clothing less frequently – this slows the breakdown of microfibers.